Is it safe to travel to Israel?

 What is it like in Israel in Spring (March-May)?

-Late Spring (May) is warmer, but not yet the heat of summer.
-It is still cool in Jerusalem in the evenings, and even cool in the Negev after dark.
+Late Spring/May is warmer, but not yet the blazing heat of summer.
+It is still cool in Jerusalem in the evenings (65F), although warm during the day (75F).
+However, at the Dead Sea, it is usually hot (90sF).
 There is no chance of rain, and the summer flowers are starting to bloom.

 What is it like in Israel in the Fall (October)?